Fortune-Lab/Mtb-barcoding-amplicon/README.md

   -
 ### Prerequisites:
   - Requires Perl, seqtk https://github.com/lh3/seqtk and the perl module Math::Derivative https://metacpan.org/pod/Math::Derivative to be installed on your path.
-  - To download the fastq files frm SRA you will also need to install sra-tools: https://github.com/ncbi/sra-tools.
+  - To download the fastq files from SRA you will also need to install sra-tools: https://github.com/ncbi/sra-tools.

 ### Installation:
+  - Download the repository and copy the scripts to a directory on your path and make them executable `chmod u+x` or just copy them to your directory with your fastq files.
+  -
-  - The tool versions can be manually installed in a unix like environment running bash.
-You can also install using a Anaconda environments.
+  - The tool versions can be manually installed in a unix like environment running bash or can be install using a Anaconda environments.
   - `conda env create -f barcoding.yml`
   - In the script FindThreshold.plx change the path in `use lib '/my_path_to_environment/barcoding/lib/perl5/site_perl/';` to the path of your environment installation.